diseraluca/diseraluca.github.io/_posts/2019-02-21-chronicle-of-learning.md

 #BINARY ['0', '1']
 ~~~

-The identifier must be a sequence of characters that are elements of [A-Z].
+The identifier must be a sequence of characters that are elements of **[A-Z]**.
 After an alphabet is assigned to an identifier, the identifier acts as an alias for the alphabet and the two can be replaced by one another without changing the meaning of the program.
+Assigning to the same identifier more than once is an error.

 ## Creating and executing TMs